yutannihilation/savvy/book/src/key_ideas.md

 ## No implicit conversions

-Savvy doesn't provide conversion between types.
-For example, you cannot supply a numeric vector to a function with a `IntegerSexp` argument.
+Savvy doesn't provide conversion between types unless you do explicitly.
+For example, you cannot supply a double vector to a function with a `IntegerSexp` argument.

 ```rust
 #[savvy]